SiChiTong/SimpleArmMoverWithROS/README.md

 Ros Nodes are a key abtraction that allows a robot system to be build modularly.
 This is an example of writing ROS nodes in Python.
 ## Node and Topics
+### ROS
-ROS provides a powerful communication system allowing these different components to communicate with one another.
+Robot Operating System(ROS) provides a powerful communication system allowing these different components to communicate with one another.
 * **Perception**
   * Robots contain sensor for  perceiving the world around them.
 * **Decision Making**